-In TNLS, type = 1, 2, and >=1000 all simply print the string starting on a new line, fbctl(type, astring) -- literal display window where type is one of the following:
+In TNLS, type = 1, 2, and \geq =1000 all simply print the string starting on a new line.

-typenullit -- begin empty literal display (replacing file window), no string address passed fbaddlit == add string whose address is passed to current literal display addcalit -- add "Type <CA> to continue," to current literal display, then wait for <CA> or <CD>, then restore file window typelit == start literal display with string, then wait for user input, then restore file window fbendlit =- add string to current literal display, then wait for us r input, then restore file window typecalit -- start literal display with string, add "Type <CA> to continue,", then wait for <CA> or <CD>, then restore file window
+typenulllit -- begin empty literal display (replacing file window), no string address passed fbaddlit -- add string whose address is passed to current literal display addcalit -- add "Type <CA> to continue." to current literal display, then wait for <CA> or <CD>, then restore file window typelit -- start literal display with string, then wait for user input, then restore file window fbendlit -- add string to current literal display, then wait for user input, then restore file window typecalit -- start literal display with string, add "Type <CA> to continue.", then wait for <CA> or <CD>, then restore file window dn(astring) -- name display add string whose address is passed to command feedback line, enclosed in quotes